telerik/winforms-docs/controls/forms-and-dialogs/shapedform/overview.md

 ---
 title: Overview
 page_title: Overview - WinForms ShapedForm
-description: ShapedForm allows you to design and display a Windows form with any conceivable shape.
+description: The WinForms ShapedForm control allows you to design and display a Windows form with any conceivable shape.
 slug: winforms/forms-and-dialogs/shapedform
 tags: shapedform
 published: True